paynerg2/application-tracker/README.md

 -   Migration to newer React tooling (hooks, context)
 -   Full visual refactor designed in Figma

+## Next Steps

+No learning project is actually ever finished.
+This one is still undergoing active improvement, with plans to add the following features:

+-   Refactor backend to Typescript
+-   Allow for third-party authorization via Google and Github.
+-   Add to and improve upon current animations.
+-   Programmatically generate a to-do list for interview prep/follow-up actions.
+-   Email confirmation
+-   Password reset
+-   Account deletion
+-   Alerts to give feedback where appropriate to improve the user experience

 # Built With

 <p float="left">